elevin72/sudoku/README.md

 # Sudoku

 Solves sudoku puzzle.
-This project was done 100% independently, without looking at any other code.
+This project was done without looking at anybody elses code.

 The latest version solves any puzzle, with no noticable delay